Optimized projection-free algorithms for online learning: construction and worst-case analysis: Conclusion

-\begin{ack} This work took place in the context of the 4TUNE within \href{https://project.inria.fr/inriacwi/4tune/}{CWI-Inria international lab}.
+\acknowledgments{ This work took place in the context of the associate team 4TUNE within \href{https://project.inria.fr/inriacwi/4tune/}{CWI-Inria international lab}.
 Julien Weibel and Adrien Taylor are supported by the European Union (ERC grant CASPER 101162889).
-The French government also partly funded this work under the management of Agence Nationale de la Recherche as part of the ``France 2030'' program, reference ANR-23-IACL-0008 ``PR[AI]RIE-PSAI''. \end{ack}
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
+The French government also partly funded this work under the management of Agence Nationale de la Recherche as part of the ``France 2030'' program, reference ANR-23-IACL-0008 (PR[AI]RIE-PSAI) and reference ANR-23-IACL-0006 (MIAI Cluster).

+The author would like to thank Shuvomoy Das Gupta and anonymous referees for helpful comments which helped improved the presentation of this article. }